Diana Ross: 2020–present: Thank You and Glastonbury

-In May 2020, Ross released Supertonic: Mixes, a collection of nine of her greatest hits remixed by Eric Kupper and featuring her four back-to-back No.1 hits on Billboard Dance Club Songs chart: "Ain't No Mountain High Enough 2017", "I'm Coming Out/Upside Down 2018", "The Boss 2019", and "Love Hangover 2020".
-In July 2020, "Supertonic: Mixes" was also released on CD and crystal-clear vinyl LP.
+In May 2020, Ross released Supertonic: Mixes, a collection of nine of her greatest hits remixed by Eric Kupper and featuring her four consecutive number one hits on Billboard Dance Club Songs chart: "Ain't No Mountain High Enough 2017", "I'm Coming Out/Upside Down 2018", "The Boss 2019", and "Love Hangover 2020".
+In July, "Supertonic: Mixes" was also released on CD and crystal-clear vinyl LP.

 Ross released her twenty-fifth studio album Thank You in November 2021.
 It was written and recorded during the COVID-19 pandemic lockdown and contains her first original material since 1999's Every Day Is a New Day.
+The album returned Ross to the UK albums chart where it debuted and peaked at number seven, producing her best chart performance there since Take Me Higher peaked at number ten in 1995.

 In May 2022, she released the single "Turn Up the Sunshine", a collaboration with psychedelic pop band Tame Impala.
 The track is the lead single from the Jack Antonoff-produced original soundtrack album of the film Minions: The Rise of Gru.
 With the exception of this track, the album primarily features new spins on classic 1970s hits by artists such as Brittany Howard, St. Vincent, H.E.R., and many others.

 On June 4, 2022, Ross appeared as the finale act at the Platinum Party at the Palace in celebration of the Platinum Jubilee of Elizabeth II.
 On June 10, Ross kicked off the UK leg of her Thank You Tour at Cardiff Castle.
 On June 26, Ross appeared live on the Pyramid Stage at the Glastonbury Festival.

-On November 15, 2022, Ross received a 2023 Grammy Award nomination in the Best Traditional Pop Vocal Album category for "Thank You".
+Thank You received a Grammy Award nomination in the Best Traditional Pop Vocal Album category, her first competitive Grammy nomination since "Muscles" was nominated for Best Female R&B Vocal Performance in 1983.

+In 2023, Ross returned to London's Royal Albert Hall for performances on October 14 and 15, and again in April 2024.
+Ross was among the musicians to participate in an Eminem-produced concert celebrating the grand reopening of the Michigan Central Station on June 6.
+The event was streamed live on Peacock.
+Additionally, a one-hour primetime re-broadcast was shown on NBC on June 9 at 7:00 p.m.

+On May 5, 2025, Ross appeared at the 2025 Met Gala.
+Ross announced during her appearance that she was on tour and that her son, Evan had persuaded her to attend.
+Ross made headlines around the world for her appearance and 18 foot train which was specially designed to include the embroidered names of her children and grandchildren.
+Earlier in the year, Ross appeared at the 67th Grammy Awards and the 2025 BRIT Awards.